hazardland/db.php/readme.md

 Get more info at http://php.net/manual/en/reflectionclass.getdoccomment.php

-## What is ORM ?
+## What is ORM?
 What is Object Relational Mapper?
 In previous chapter we described classes in your model.
 Here we will copy only property declaration part of it:

 ```php